Generic Name: levofloxacin (LEE-voe-FLOX-a-sin)

 - if you have allergies to medicines, foods, or other substances

 Some MEDICINES MAY INTERACT with levofloxacin drops.
-Because little, if any, of levofloxacin drops is absorbed into the blood, the risk of it interacting with another medicine is low.
+Because little, if any, of levofloxacin drops are absorbed into the blood, the risk of it interacting with another medicine is low.

 Ask your health care provider if levofloxacin drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.